-There are different types of attacks and attackers that can be a threat to sensitive data.
+There are different types of attacks and attackers that can be a threat to sensitive data so it’s important to know how to secure an app from them.
 Understanding the differences and knowing how to best deal with varying types of attacks is critical when building a medical mobile app.

 For example, hackers leverage their technical expertise to infiltrate protected systems and get hold of private information.
 Closing any gaps in security and ensuring that no vulnerabilities exist can deter most hackers from targeting an app.

 A social engineer is another type of attacker that exploits the weaknesses of human psychology to trick people into offering them access to sensitive information.
 Phishing, a homophone of fishing, is a form of social engineering in which an attacker tries to learn information, such as login credentials or account information, by masquerading as a reputable entity or person in email or other communication channels, installing malware through a link or attachment.

 Another type of threat is known as a man-in-the-middle (MITM) attack, consisting of a third party intercepting the communications between two parties, such as a mobile health app and a database full of protected health information.
 A malicious individual may execute an MITM attack to eavesdrop on or manipulate those communications to cause harm or bypass other security measures on either side of the connection.
 In order to protect sensitive data from an MITM attack, it’s necessary to implement secure transmission of sensitive data and use an up-to-date version of Transport Layer Security.